Juhi635/Credit-Card/README.md

-# Credit Card
+# **💳 Credit Card**

-This project presents an elegant credit card representation crafted using HTML and CSS.

 ## Overview

-The representation of a credit card is ubiquitous in digital platforms, especially in e-commerce websites where users interact with payment gateways.
-This project showcases a visually appealing and functional credit card interface created entirely through HTML and CSS.
+The project presents an elegant credit card representation crafted using HTML and CSS.

 ## Live Demo

-Explore the live demo of the credit card representation https://credit-card-juhi.vercel.app/
+Explore the live demo of the credit card representation ➡️ https://credit-card-juhi.vercel.app/

 ## Key Features